-Black plastics are widely used in the automotive industry, electronics, food packages, plastic bags, they can be found all around us.
-Unfortunately, instead of recycling, they are burned for energy or dumped to landfill, since there has not been efficient and reliable technology available to sort them.
+Black plastics are widely used in the automotive industry, electronics, food packages, and plastic bags, they can be found all around us.
+Unfortunately, instead of recycling, they are burned for energy or dumped in landfills, since there has not been efficient and reliable technology available to sort them.

-Hyperspectral imaging is the only technology that can identify black plastic types when used on MWIR spectral range
+Hyperspectral imaging is the only technology capable of identifying different black plastic types when used on the MWIR spectral range.

-Specim FX50 is the only hyperspectral camera available on the market covering the full MWIR spectral range 2.7 – 5.3 μm that is required with black plastics.
-This allows fast and reliable sorting of:
+Specim FX50 is the only hyperspectral camera available on the market covering the full MWIR spectral range of 2.7 – 5.3 μm required to sort black plastics.
+It allows fast and reliable sorting of:

 The fast frame rate of the Specim FX50 combined with its high spatial resolution allows 300 kg of 2×2 cm plastic flakes to be sorted per minute (a 1-meter wide conveyor belt running 2 m/s).
 This high throughput makes the Specim FX50 a competitive option for the recycling industry where cost is a major concern.